 Credit risk: The Authority is exposed to credit risk on derivative instruments that are in asset positions.
 To minimize its exposure to loss related to credit risk, it is the Authority's policy to require counterparty collateral posting provisions in its derivative instruments.
 These terms require full collateralization of the fair value of derivative instruments in asset positions (net of the effect of applicable netting arrangements) should the counterparty's credit rating fall below BBB-as issued by Standard & Poor's or Baa3 as issued by Moody's Investors Service.
 Collateral posted is to be in the form of U.S. Treasury securities held by a third-party custodian.
 All of the Authority's derivative investments provide for the netting of the value of asset and liability positions with the same counterparty upon termination.
-There were no derivative instruments in asset positions as of December 31, 2014 and 2013, respectively.
+There were no derivative instruments in asset positions as of December 31, 2015 and 2014, respectively.

-Basis risk: The Authority is exposed to basis risk on its pay-fixed, receive-variable interest rate swaps that hedge its Series 2000B-G, 2009A-B, 2013D and 2013E bonds because the variable-rate payments received by the Authority on these hedging derivative instruments generally are based on a rate or index other than interest rates the Authority pays on its hedged variable-rate debt, which is remarketed every 7 days, or in the case of its Auction Rate Securities, every 7 or 35 days.
-As of December 31, 2014 and 2013, the weighted average interest rate on the Authority's hedged variable-rate debt is

-0.34% and 0.44%, respectively, while 63% of LIBOR plus 20 basis points is 0.30% and 0.31%, respectively, 64.459% of USD LIBOR is 1.18% and 1.11%, respectively, and 73.2% of one-month LIBOR is 0.12% and 0.12%, respectively.
+Basis risk: The Authority is exposed to basis risk on its pay-fixed, receive-variable interest rate swaps that hedge its Series 2000B-G, 2013D and 2013E bonds because the variable-rate payments received by the Authority on these hedging derivative instruments generally are based on a rate or index other than interest rates the Authority pays on its hedged variable-rate debt, which is remarketed every 7 days.
+As of December 31, 2015 and 2014, the weighted average interest rate on the Authority's hedged variable-rate debt is 0.53% and 0.34%, respectively, while 64.459% of USD LIBOR is 1.05% and 1.18%, respectively, 73.2% of one-month LIBOR is 0.25% and 0.12%, respectively, 63% of LIBOR plus 20 basis points is 0.46% and 0.30%, respectively.